3 peaks in 2 days in the highest of Australia.

 After a while walking down the mountain we find some small streams of water, but they are not drinkable because the horses have stepped on and turned the area into a complete neighborhood.

-In the distance, sunbathing, one of our companions spots a pair of snakes.
-Which reminds us how dangerous it is to walk carelessly, and how useful it is to use gaitors on your legs to protect yourself against a surprise bite.
+In the distance, sunbathing, one of our companions sees a pair of snakes.
+Which reminds us how dangerous it is to walk carelessly, and how useful it is to use gaitors on the legs to protect a little against a surprise bite.

 After finding a slightly cleaner water source, we loaded as much water as possible to avoid having to go back down.
 Some of the colleagues decide to drink the water as nature filters it, others put a couple of purifying tablets in it.